-We recently spent four days in Paris and test drove the Paris Pass.
-We found it a great way to see Paris differently – on your own terms.
+We spent four days in Paris and test drove the Paris Pass.
+We found it’s easy to see Paris on your own terms.

 So what is the Paris Pass?

-If you only have a short amount of time in the city, this is a very handy way to get the most from your time and save a couple of bucks.
+If you only have a short amount of time in the city, Paris Pass is a very handy way to get the most from your time and save a couple of bucks.
 You may even take in some attractions not otherwise considered.

-Obviously, over 60 attractions is inconceivable in a short time frame, possibly even on a 6 day pass, but it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.
+Obviously, over 60 attractions are inconceivable in a short time frame, possibly even on a 6-day pass.
+However, it is in the sheer number of attractions available that makes it appealing, enabling you to tailor an itinerary to your own tastes and interests.

 These were the highlights of our stay, the experiences we would perhaps not have done of our own accord.